Bike/hominy/compile-load-semantics.md

 Shutt's notes on `$binds?` mention that the programmer should be unable to get a complete list of variables bound by an environment, but that the capability to enumerate such a list is not a problem.
 The requirements of linkage allow programmers to determine whether a given **value** is bound to some variable in an environment, by careful use of marshaling and unmarshaling using that environment as the linkage environment.
 But similarly to `$binds?`, this would only allow an enumeration procedure.

+# Dynamic Contexts

+(More thoughts than anything coherent.
+Some kinds of definition we put in CL files are not really lexical.
+Most obviously, `defmethod`, but also other kinds of custom definition that add a name to a hash table or whatever. `defmethod` cannot reasonably be said to do anything lexical, because if a library calls a generic function, and the user program defines a method on that generic function, the library is expected to use the program method even though the library's lexical environment certainly did not contain it.
+I think these definitions may need to be rolled into a third kind of thing besides the module and the compilation environment.
+Maybe it could be generally like ContextL.)

 # Putting It All Together

 `compile-file` is then the following series of operations: